texel-sensei/commit-lsp/README.md

 Language Server for git commit messages.

+> [!WARNING]
+> This project is in early development.
+> Expect bugs and frequent breaking changes!

 You got editor smarts for programming, editing config files and even writing prose.
 Why stop at writing commit messages?